top of page

 Because of their stronger record, the Bruins had earned homefield advantage, meaning halftime was Cherry Creek's, while the 'visiting' Tigers were given the opportunity to perform before the game.

-With snow past our ankles, freezing in leggings and short skirts, our cool-as-shit pom squad knocked out our best competition routine, (which by that time had been rehearsed well over a hundred times) to Steve Miller's ‘Jungle Love’, causing the amped up Lakewood crowd to go wild in the stands.
+With snow past our ankles, freezing in leggings and short skirts, our cool-as-shit pom squad knocked out our best competition routine, (which by then had been rehearsed well over a hundred times) to Steve Miller's ‘Jungle Love’, causing the amped up Lakewood crowd to go wild in the stands.

 Then all of a sudden it was halftime - and the Tigers were up 31-0 (!)